KurvyHerv/Assignment2/readme.md

 ### Features Left to Implement

-- Power ups to be made available when a certain special row or column is cleared.
+- Power ups to be made available when a certain criteria is met such as when four tiles in a row row or column is cleared.
 - Obstacles to make the game more challenging.

 ## Technologies Used